 With an educational background in political science and a Master in Sustainable Development, Pierre decided to dedicate his professional life to protect the environment.
 As he grew up near the Atlantic coast he has a special connection to nature and thus will seize every opportunity to support the ecological transition.
 He is then determined to make change towards a Zero Waste society happen at the European level, along with promoting citizen’s empowerment at a local level.

 Agnese has a background in Art History but comes from the Advertising world where she worked as Account and Project Manager.
-In 2017 she decided to leave the commercial sector to use her skills for a good cause.
+In 2017, she decided to leave the commercial sector to use her skills for a good cause.
 After a sabbatical year she joined Zero Waste Europe in July 2018 as Project and Communications Officer to launch the ZWE Live! learning project.
 Then she moved from working only on the Cities & Communities Programme to coordinating the organisation’s overall communications and later on the Rethink Plastic alliance’s as well.